ShoeheyOt/npm_Package_toyProject/README.md

 same as above, please include `{}` inside `()`

 ### 5. with function
-Yes, you can use this package with function, but make sure you need to store your function to variable.
+Yes, you can use this package with function, but make sure you need to store your function to a variable.

 ```ts
 function greeting(greet:string):string{